Getting approved for a mortgage when you're self employed

 Although the path to homeownership can be more challenging for self employed Canadians, it is far from unattainable.
 With the right preparation and the sound advice of a mortgage broker, you can make your dream of owning a home a reality.
 Clover Mortgage specializes in supporting self-employed borrowers during their challenging mortgage application process.

-Whether you are a business owner struggling to get approved or a commision based employee who does not even know where to start, the knowledgeable and experienced mortgage brokers at Clover Mortgage are here for you!
+Whether you are a business owner struggling to get approved or a commision-based employee who does not even know where to start, the knowledgeable and experienced mortgage brokers at Clover Mortgage are here for you!
 Our hardworking mortgage brokers will help you create a suitable plan of action and make sure you get the best mortgage rates and terms that we have available for you.

-Call or text us at 416-674-6222 or email us directly at email@example.com to speak with a licenced mortgage broker who can work with you every step of the way.
+Call or text us at 416-674-6222 or email us directly at firstname.lastname@example.org to speak with a licensed mortgage broker who can work with you every step of the way.
 Let us take on the burden of the mortgage application process so that you can finally buy that dream property without a worry in the world.